BeyondClub/bingo/README.md

 Polygon : Deployed contract on Polygon Mumbai Consensys : Utilized Infura’s ERC721 contract template to be a based of BINGO NFT Luniverse :
-  - RPC provider.
+  - RPC provider
-  - The loyalty points can be stored on a blockchain, which can then be used by users to withdraw perks.
+  - The loyalty points are stored on a blockchain, which can be used by users to claim perks.
 The score can be viewed and verified on the blockchain.
   - Activity: Retrieve recent NFT transfers from the contract using the Web3 engine.
   - Webhook: use of the Luniverse webhook to reset the Bingo game when an NFT is transferred to a new account.